Introduction to Neutrino

-Properties of Neutrino
+Properties and Types of Neutrino

-Neutrinos react with matter only through extremely weak interactive forces.
+These Neutrinos react with matter only through extremely weak interactive forces.

 As mentioned earlier, neutrinos are of three types or flavours and each of them has its respective properties.
 The first discovered neutrino is the electron-neutrino.
 Electron-neutrino has no electric charge and mass.
 It was discovered by Wolfgang Pauli to satisfy the energy loss in the process of radioactive beta decay.
 This particle is emitted along with a positron in positive beta decay.
 For negative beta decay, an electron with its antimatter particle that is an antineutrino is emitted.